CollinM/plankton/doc/LAB-NOTEBOOK.md

 - Average Recall = 0.3364
 - Average F1 = 0.3130

-Comments: Results are ~2% better across all metrics, indiacting that the very high value pixels carry non-trivial signal.
+Comments: Results are ~2% better across all metrics, indicating that the very high value pixels carry non-trivial signal.
 Do not throw those away!
 It also confirms that binning is throwing away signal, as these results are still ~2% worse than the normal histogram.

 **Experiment 4 - Logistic Regression (v2)**: `collinm.plankton.training.Experiment4.java`
 Motivation/Hypothesis: I'm re-running this experiment in order to generate confusion matrices to compare against other experiments.